Software audit tools

 What are software audit tools?

-Relying on IT systems, software audit tools assist with the type of fact-gathering required for the audit in question.
+Regarding IT systems, software audit tools assist with the type of fact-gathering required for the audit in question.
 For security or functionality audits, this could imply the use of analysis tools.

 When software changes hands or its state needs to be verified, compliance audits may include proprietary tools for review.